tislam35/Climate_Change_Solutions/README.md

 -Currently, I cannot find data for carbon emissions that are seasonal.

 <b>Current plan</b>:\
--Forecast EV sales to check if yearly sales will reach, at worst, half of all light vehicle sales by 2030.\
+-~~Forecast EV sales to check if yearly sales will reach, at worst, half of all light vehicle sales by 2030.~~ Done.\
--If this is the case, assume this means that the forecasted value of registered EV vehicles would be the baseline for the solution. \
+-~~If this is the case, assume this means that the forecasted value of registered EV vehicles would be the baseline for the solution.~~ Done.\
--If this is not the case, figure out how much sales need to grow in order to meet the goal and determine how many registered EVs will be on the road if this were to happen.
-There will then be two forecast value of EV registrations, a theoretical baseline and the forecasted values.\
+-~~If this is not the case, figure out how much sales need to grow in order to meet the goal and determine how many registered EVs will be on the road if this were to happen.
+There will then be two forecast value of EV registrations, a theoretical baseline and the forecasted values.~~ Done.\
 -Subtract the average carbon emissions of light vehicles times registered EVs from the forecasted values of carbon emissions in the US.
 If a theoretical baseline is needed, do it for that as well.

 <b>Optional steps if time permits:</b>\